-Ring has been been making doorbells for enough generations to have nearly reached perfection and this could be it in the form of the Ring Video Doorbell Pro.
-By perfection we mean offering more than just a doorbell with a video interface - yes, even that is just these days.
-This now doubles as a home security system with smart motion detection and zone controls that make this a real all-in-one solution.
+Ring has been been making doorbells for enough generations to have nearly reached perfection.
+The Ring Video Doorbell Pro isn't just a way to see and speak to whoever is on your doorstep, it now doubles as a home security camera system with smart motion detection and zone controls that make this a real all-in-one solution.

-While Ring is better known for its battery powered doorbells, the Pro model is a mains only unit, which means it has the always-watching capacity to make for a better security system.
+Ring is better known for its battery-powered doorbells but the Pro model is a mains-only unit, which means it has the always-watching capacity to make for a better security system.
 The benefit of mains power also means you can set Motion Zones to ensure you don't get too many false notifications.
-Plus this will even work with an internal chime meaning you can get good old fashioned doorbell noises to alert you.
-But, yes, even these are customisable.
-Read on to find out everything you need to know about the Ring Video Doorbell Pro.
+Plus this will even work with an internal chime meaning you can get good old-fashioned doorbell noises to alert you.
+But, yes, even these are customizable.
+Read on to find out everything you need to know about the Ring Video Doorbell Pro and whether it really is one of the best video doorbells on the market.

 Price and availability